praveensc319/Neural_networks-and-GAN_architecture/README.md

 ### About Dataset

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
-There are 50000 training images and 10000 test images
+There are 50000 training images and 10000 test images.

+The CIFAR-10 dataset can be downloaded [here](https://www.kaggle.com/c/cifar-10)

 ### Building a Neural Network